 - INF POL 39 To promote energy efficient solutions to fulfil the energy requirements of development.
-In deciding applications of medium to large scale residential, commercial and industrial development the Council will require that all benign energy technologies are explored towards the achievement of increased sustainable energy use. - INF POL 40 To support and facilitate the development of enhanced electricity supplies and associated networks to serve the existing and projected residential, commercial, industrial and social needs for Ashbourne. - INF POL 41 To locate service cables, wires and piping, including electricity, telephone and television underground, where possible, and that existing overhead cables and associated equipment should be progressively located underground with future capacity considered and appropriate ducting put in place.
+In deciding applications of medium to large scale residential, commercial and industrial development the Council will require that all benign energy technologies are explored towards the achievement of increased sustainable energy use.
+INF POL 40 To support and facilitate the development of enhanced electricity supplies and associated networks to serve the existing and projected residential, - INF POL 41 To locate service cables, wires and piping, including electricity, telephone and television underground, where possible, and that existing overhead cables and associated equipment should be progressively located underground with future capacity considered and appropriate ducting put in place.